Author name: Brianna Eisman

 Desk in Watercolor by Brianna Eisman was painted on a lonely night when all I wanted to do was paint and watch a rom-com on my computer.
 So I did just that.

 Watercolor’s unpredictability adds an element of spontaneity and excitement to the painting process.
 The artist must adapt and work with the flow of water and pigment, resulting in charming imperfections and unique characteristics.
-This medium is perfect for capturing landscapes, still lifes, and expressive portraits, evoking a sense of tranquility and serenity.
+This medium is perfect for capturing landscapes, still life arrangements, and expressive portraits, evoking a sense of tranquility and serenity.

 Pencil Drawings